 Take a moment to see and hear what we do ...

 Everybody experiences Osteopathy in their own way following treatment.
 Some people drift into states of bliss and marshmallowy yumminess, others hit the gym as if the power of Chuck Norris was bestowed upon them.
-Some experience a "text book" stiffness for a day or two while others immediately enrol in yoga teacher training in Rishikesh to explore their new found flexibility.
+Some experience a "text book" stiffness for a day or two while others spring back with new found flexibility and function.
 An Osteopath will implement evidence based medicine to suit the individuality of the human and their needs.

 WHAT IS OSTEOPATHY?